twinklefingers/express_node_sql_code_challenge/readme.md

-This is a Zoo Keeper's favorite app.
-This was a 3-hour chode challenge to test 2 weeks of new knowledge of Node, Express, and SQL
+Assigned on Aug 18th, 2016 - This was a 3-hour code challenge to test new knowledge of Node, Express, and SQL.

 ![alt tag](/server/public/imgs/screenshot.png)